-There are mostly no combinations which we would advise against or that we would not let students select.
-We would recommend that one Art and Design option is taken.
-It is a consideration that some subjects have a requirement to produce a portfolio of work which can take time.
+There are mostly no combinations that we would not let students select.
+We would recommend that you think carefully before taking more than one Art and Design option.
+These subjects have a requirement to produce a portfolio of work which can take time.
 Taking too many of these subjects can create a challenging workload issue.
-These courses are Art and Design, Design Technology and Photography.
+These courses are Fine Art, Design Technology, Textiles and Photography.
 The combination that you pick should reflect your interests, strengths, ability and future plans.
-Art and Design and Photography are very different courses and can be taken in combination.